bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 `UnsafeWorldCell` and `UnsafeEntityCell` allow shared mutable access to parts of the world via unsafe code.
 It serves a similar purpose as `UnsafeCell`, allowing people to build interior mutability abstractions such as `Cell` `Mutex` `Channel` etc. In bevy `UnsafeWorldCell` will be used to support the scheduler and system param implementations as these are interior mutability abstractions for `World`, it also currently is used to implement `WorldCell`.
 We're planning to use `UnsafeEntityCell` to implement versions of `EntityRef`/`EntityMut` that only have access to the components on the entity rather than the entire world.

 These abstractions were introduced in [#6404](https://github.com/bevyengine/bevy/pull/6404), [#7381](https://github.com/bevyengine/bevy/pull/7381) and [#7568](https://github.com/bevyengine/bevy/pull/7568).

+## Cubic Curves

+<div class="release-feature-authors">authors: @aevyrie</div>

+In preparation for UI animation and animation editing, cubic curves have been added to `bevy_math` with a public `CubicGenerator` trait to enable user-defined cubic curves.
+The implementation provides multiple curves out of the box, useful in various applications:

+- `Bezier`: user-drawn splines, and cubic-bezier animation easing for UI - helper methods are provided for cubic animation easing.
+- `Hermite`: useful for smooth interpolation betwen two points in time where you know both the position and velocity, such as network prediction.
+- `Cardinal`: interpolates between any number of control points, automatically computing tangents; Catmull-Rom is a type of Cardinal spline.
+- `B-Spline`: the only C2 continuous curve, particularly useful for smooth camera motion where continuous acceleration is important.

 ## What's Next?